Obsessive Compulsive Disorder

 Obsessive-compulsive disorder (OCD) is a common problem that can become severely debilitating for many.
-Barry J. Richman, MD, is a board-certified psychiatrist practicing in Manhattan, New York, who has the skills and experience to create individualized treatment plans for each patient that take into account every influence on the development of their OCD.
+Barry J. Richman, MD, is a board-certified psychiatrist practicing OCD Treatment in NYC, who has the skills and experience to create individualized treatment plans for each patient that take into account every influence on the development of their OCD.
 Dr. Richman designs therapeutic approaches that address any underlying causes and offer the best possible hope for relief.
 If your obsessions and compulsions are getting out of control, call Barry J. Richman MD Psychiatry today to arrange a consultation, or book an appointment online.

 Obsessive-compulsive disorder, or OCD, is a chronic mental health condition that has two key aspects: obsessions and compulsions.